Verified Performance

 Run Your Own Benchmarks

-Verify these results yourself using our benchmark suite:
+Verify these results yourself:

 git clone https://github.com/epistates/tauq